Maybe you’ve just started affiliate marketing, or maybe you’ve been trying it for a while.

 In any case, the reasons that you may not make money from affiliate marketing are wide and varied.
 But I will give you some examples now…

-10 Reasons You’re Not Making Money Affiliate Marketing
+10 Reasons You’re Failing To Make Money From Affiliate Marketing:

 Maybe creating a niche site about…. seemed like a good idea at the time.
 But if you see no one online writing about what you are, chances are there aren’t many people who are interested.